American Woodmark Corporation (AMWD) CEO Scott Culbreth on Q2 2021 Results - Earnings Call Transcript

 Scott Culbreth

 Yes, so there’s a couple of questions in there, Truman.
 I’ll try to unpack the first.
 Let’s talk maybe more holistically about capacity, I think you were asking about our business.
 So specifically in our business and our platforms, there’s really two areas that drive the capacity question for us.
 One is labor and we certainly talked at length about that in the prior quarter call.
 I’d say that’s continuing.
 We have made progress.
 The labor continues to be a challenge, both the attraction and retention of that.
-Also just the component supply base, so it’s not just our ability to make but all the parts and pieces we’re buying, is our supply partners capable of doing that?
+Also just the component supply base, so it’s not just our ability to make but all the parts and pieces we’re buying, is our supply partners capable of doing that.
 That’s been the work that’s been ongoing inside our fiscal second quarter and will continue till the end of this calendar year to get us in a better position to be able to match our production to overall demand.

 As you think about market share, that was the second question you had in there around new construction.
 On our Timberlake side, no share losses there, in fact, I’d be more optimistic and say we’ve likely taken share over the summer timeframe.
 We have lost share in Southern California with our frameless business there, so if I kind of separate that out, that’s been a different topic, and we certainly talked about that as well over the last few quarters.
 But on the direct platform, no share erosion loss issues there.
 Can the overall new construction industry absorb 30% comps for a long period of time?
 I think it’s going to create challenges for all involved.
 It’s not just a cabinet discussion, it’s appliances, it’s roofing, it’s all the categories as well as just the builders themselves.

 We’re certainly scaling our operations to ensure that we can produce the product and then make sure that we’ve got the installed capacity in place.
 We’ll have to see how the other comps were actually read through for the builders and how quickly does the – I guess the question here would be does the lag stay 60 to 90 or does it start to move out?
 And as Paul had simulated, we’re starting to see a shift there.
 We’ll see how long the lag time carries into the first part of next year and that will tell you whether or not they’re able to absorb that type of increase.

 Truman Patterson